 My research focus is the phenomenology of groups, with an emphasis on diversity and inclusion.
 My areas of specialization are continental philosophy, especially that of Maurice Merleau-Ponty, the philosophy of music, and social and political thought.
-My past research has centered on music as an entry point for understanding the nature of co-perception; I am particularly interested in improvised music and the emergence of new social and aesthetic forms.
+My past research has centred on music as an entry point for understanding the nature of co-perception; I am particularly interested in improvised music and the emergence of new social and aesthetic forms.
 My future research will build on my study of musical interaction to address themes related to embodiment and inclusion vis-à-vis envisioning futures in times of uncertainty.
-I also make radio documentaries and am co-creator of a digital audio magazine featuring emerging Canadian talent (stay tuned).
+I also make radio documentaries.

 Foreword.
 Sounding the City. by Jen Reimer and Max Stein.
 Guelph ON: Publication Studios, 2018: 7 – 10.